18F/18f.gsa.gov/_team/estherchang.md

 last_name: Chang
 full_name: Esther Chang
 role:
-location:
+location: Washington, D.C.
 github:
 twitter:
 team: Talent
 ---

 Esther Chang is "all about planning, organizing and coordinating".
-She brings these set of skills to the Talent team and is currently working on "bringing on the best of the best to 18F".
+She brings these set of skills to the Talent team and is currently working on "bringing on the best of the best to 18F."

 Prior to 18F, Esther got her BS in International Business from the University of Maryland, College Park.
 After graduation she worked at 9 public univeristies before landing at the Emerging Leaders Program at GSA in August 2013.